-IBPS Clerk Admit Card 2019 - IBPS has released IBPS Clerk 2019 call letter for pre-exam training ...
+IBPS Clerk Exam Centres 2019 – IBPS has released the list of exam centres of IBPS Clerk 2019 alon...

 It is very difficult to predict the score after normalization as it depends on the difficulty level of exam and the average marks scored by other candidates hence it won't be possible to calculate the marks